Vizzuality/serverless-app-scaffold/infrastructure/gcp/README.md

 #### Building new code versions

-Deployment to the CloudRun instances is accomplished by building Docker images are built and pushing to [Artifact Registry](https://cloud.google.com/artifact-registry).
+Deployment to the CloudRun instances is accomplished by building Docker images and then pushing to [Artifact Registry](https://cloud.google.com/artifact-registry).
 When building the images, environment secrets are injected from GH Secrets as follows:
 - for the client application:
     - the following secrets set by terraform in STAGING_CLIENT_ENV_TF_MANAGED (in the format of an .env file):
         - NEXT_PUBLIC_URL
         - NEXT_PUBLIC_API_URL
+        - NEXT_PUBLIC_CF_URL
         - NEXT_PUBLIC_ENVIRONMENT
         - LOG_LEVEL
     - additional secrets set manually in STAGING_CLIENT_ENV (copy to be managed in LastPass)
 - for the CMS/API application
     - the following secrets set by terraform in STAGING_CMS_ENV_TF_MANAGED (in the format of an .env file):
         - HOST
         - PORT
         - APP_KEYS
         - API_TOKEN_SALT
         - ADMIN_JWT_SECRET
         - TRANSFER_TOKEN_SALT
         - JWT_SECRET
         - CMS_URL
         - DATABASE_CLIENT
         - DATABASE_HOST
         - DATABASE_NAME
         - DATABASE_USERNAME
         - DATABASE_PASSWORD
         - DATABASE_SSL

 The workflow is currently set up to deploy to the staging instance when merging to develop.